Current Exhibition

 Exhibition text by Ava Alvarez

 The gallery is delighted to announce 'A Tale of Two Cities' a solo exhibition by James Lomax.
 The exhibition expands upon Lomax's recent exhibition at HMP Grendon, a Category B men's prison that operates a unique psychodynamic therapeutic model.
-Lomax's exhibition at HMP Grendon was on view to residents of the prison only, and was the result of an Artist Residency undertaken there earlier this year.
+Lomax's exhibition at HMP Grendon was on view to residents of the prison only, and was the result of an Artist Residency with Ikon undertaken there earlier this year.

 The exhibition includes a new series of concrete casts, which Lomax refers to as ‘still lifes’.
 The compositions echo motifs from the photographs and found sculptural objects which further the artist's investigation into absence, communication and loss.